antew/elm-lsp/README.md

 # Elm LSP
 Language server for Elm with diagnostic support, built on [elm-analyse](https://github.com/stil4m/elm-analyse).

+## Deprecated as of 2019-06-01

+I recommend using [elm-language-server](https://github.com/elm-tooling/elm-language-server) instead, it includes everything in this repo along with additional features like finding all references, jumping to definitions, and more.

 Shown with ALE integration in Vim.

 ![screenshot](https://user-images.githubusercontent.com/1693421/54731367-46e90580-4b64-11e9-8759-69d0f881b866.png)